The 5 Stages of Grief

 When an individual no longer can hold on to their denial, they will often feel angry or frustrated, and may take out their anger on those around them.
 They may also have conversations that surround questions or ideas of "This isn't fair!"
 "Why me?" or "Who is to blame?"

 Bargaining is really about avoidance.
-An individual may try avoid the cause of grief, like being around family or around the place of death.
+An individual may try to avoid the cause of grief, like being around family or around the place of death.
 They may even try to change their own behavior: "If I get my life together, maybe this pain will go away."

-This is the stage most people associate with grief, but it may be an emotion that’s not felt right away, or may be felt in spurts or in combination with anger or other stages.
+This is the stage most people associate with grief.
+But it may be an emotion that’s not felt right away, or may be felt in spurts or in combination with anger or other stages.
 The individual may withdraw and refuse company, have trouble eating or overeat, or experience other symptoms of depression.